AninditaBasu/roots-and-branches/_people/_template.md

 events: []
 tags: []
 ---
-## Biography

 Write a life story here.

-## Occupation
-Brief list or narrative.

-## Education
-Brief list or narrative.

-## Notes
-Any notes.

-## Sources
-Citations, documents, links.
+Include any [link](https://google.com).
+Maybe give a list:

+- List item 1
+- List item 2

+And a paragraph all over again.